hexylena/galaxyxml/README.rst

 Changelog
 ---------

+-  0.4.11

+   - Update to command line override (thanks @fubar2)

 -  0.4.10

-   - Allow overriding of comand line in support of positional args (thanks @fubar2)
+   - Allow overriding of command line in support of positional args (thanks @fubar2)

 -  0.4.9